sfzbuilder/sfzpack-gm.dls/README.md

-# gm.dls for SFZBuilder
+# gm.dls for SFZmaker
-SFZPack of the infamous default soundbank for Microsoft GS Software Wavetable Synthesizer (also included in QuickTime Music Synthesiser for Mac users).
+SFZpack of the infamous default soundbank for Microsoft GS Software Wavetable Synthesizer (also included in QuickTime Music Synthesiser for Mac users).

 ## Sample extraction
 First, get your copy of gm.dls and extract the samples as wav files: